mohamed2m2018/map/README.md

 # Features:
-1- You can swithc between dark and light mode.
+1- You can switch between dark and light mode.

 2- You can search static data.